microsoft/botframework-cli/packages/cli/README.md

 ## `bf qnamaker:init`

-Initializes the .qnamakerrc file with settings.
+Initializes the config file with settings.

 ```
 USAGE